santoshrajan/LayoutSwift/README.md

 Subviews layed out horizontally.
 Eack subview layed out relative to the top right of the previous subview.

     init(height: CGFloat)

 #### HorizontalFitLayout
-One of the subviews is expanded to the rest of the parents height.
+One of the subviews is expanded to the rest of the parents width.
 This subview must be initialised with width zero.

     init(height: CGFloat)